-Why Do Solar Lights Blink (Solved)?
+Why Do Solar Lights Blink?: Fixed

 Why are my solar lights blinking red?